stephcole/Project-Wiki/FAQ.md

 -Four stories total and the prep story.

 ## 3. When are the live project instructors available?
--Monday-Friday from 10am - 6pm Pacific time.
+-Monday-Friday from 10am - 6pm Pacific standard time.

 # Version Control Questions: